nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * Close the app.
     * Expected: A `data` folder is created under the current repository where the jar file is located.

+## **Appendix: Planned Enhancements**

+1. Improve the command parser to be more robust.
+Some examples include:
+   - Gender entered while adding a new date is case-sensitive.
+We are planning to make it case-insensitive.
+   - Adding dates with the same name is currently not allowed.
+We are planning to allow this.
+   - Allowing some fields to be optional if user doesn't have access to the information.
+For example, if the user does not know the income of the date, he/she can leave it blank.
+Currently, this is not allowed.
+We are planning to allow this.

 ------------------------------------------------------------